Last Updated on June 26, 2025 by George Pavlopoulos

 Where in Greece is the Epidaurus Theater?

-The ancient theater of Epidaurus lies approximately 150 km away from Athens.
+The ancient theater of Epidaurus is located approximately 150 km southwest of Athens.
 Depending on your starting point in the Greek capital, you’ll need about one and a half to two hours to reach it.
 The motorway is in good condition; therefore, there’s nothing to worry about your journey.
-The last part of your drive is through a provincial road which is really scenic.
+The last part of your drive is through a provincial road, which is really scenic.
 Therefore, if you have a car, it’s probably the easiest way to reach it.

-The theater lies on the west side of Cynortion Mountain, near modern Lygourio.
+The theater is located on the west side of Cynortion Mountain, near the modern town of Lygourio.
 The whole archaeological site belongs to the Epidaurus Municipality, which is part of the Argolis prefecture.

 How old is the Theater of Epidaurus?